 Key Takeaways

-- MCP Gateways act as secure bridges between AI assistants (Claude, ChatGPT, Cursor) and Confluence, solving credential sprawl and enabling governed AI access to enterprise documentation
+- MCP Gateways act as secure bridges between AI assistants (Claude, ChatGPT, Cursor, Gemini, and Copilot) and Confluence, solving credential sprawl and enabling governed AI access to enterprise documentation

 - Setup time ranges from minutes for vendor-hosted options to days/weeks for production-hardened self-hosted deployments (identity, secrets, logging/SIEM, change management), with costs spanning free to enterprise custom pricing depending on features and scale

-- SOC 2 Type II compliance, OAuth 2.0/SSO integration, and complete audit trails are essential for enterprise compliance
+- SOC 2 Type II audited status, OAuth 2.x/SSO integration, and complete audit trails are essential for enterprise compliance

 - The right gateway choice depends on your security requirements, existing tech stack, and whether you prioritize ease of deployment versus maximum customization